regilero/regilero.github.com/_posts/2016-06-10-security_play_with_implicit_html_and_closing_divs.markdown

 ### What if direct HTML is not allowed?

-If the only way to contribute is Markdown, Rest, or others wiki-like syntax, you cannot directly enter bad HTML, in theory.
+If the only way to contribute is Markdown, reStructuredText or other wiki-like syntaxes, you cannot directly insert bad HTML, in theory.

-Well, for markdown it depends of the flavor, because you can always enter raw HTML in markdown, unless this fonctionnality is removed.
+Well, for Markdown it depends of the flavor.
+By default, you can include raw HTML in Markdown, unless this feature is removed.

 Anyway, with a language generating HTML the game is to find strange syntax in this language which will generate bad HTML.

-Be careful, previews modes are usually made by some js syntax parser, theses parsers are usually less robust than the real final generators.
+Be careful, preview modes are usually made with syntax parsers written in JavaScript.
+These parsers are usually less robust than the real final generators.
 So a bad syntax in a preview mode means almost nothing.

-I wont give you specific syntax errors example, it depends on the engine, you'll have to search on your own.
+I wont give you specific syntax error examples, it depends on the engine, you'll have to research on your own.

 ## Protections

 If you want to allow contributions, here are some thoughts:

- * why not simply allowing unformatted text?
+ * Why not simply allowing unformatted text?
- * why allowing `<div>`, if you use `<div>` in your layout you could in fact prevent any contributions from using this HTML tag
+ * Why allowing `<div>`?
+If you use `<div>` in your layout you could in fact prevent any contributions from using this HTML tag.
- * more generally do not allow tags used for your layout structure (like article or section)
+ * More generally do not allow tags used for your layout structure (like article or section)
- * check your CMS for functions applying HTML syntax cleanup (there is one in Drupal for example)
+ * Check your CMS if you CMS provides HTML syntax cleanup (Drupal does, for example)
- * avoid regex to cleanup (filter) the contributed HTML, prefer DOM-based tools when they are available, theses tools will analyze the contributed text stream, build a dom tree, then generate HTML output from the tree, so tags will always be in the right order, and can even be filtered for attributes and id cleanup.
+ * Avoid regexps to cleanup (filter) contributed HTML, prefer DOM-based tools when they are available.
+These tools will analyze text input, build a dom tree, then generate HTML output from the tree, so tags will always be in the right order, and can even be filtered for attributes and id cleanup.
- * that said, regexp based filters can also work and perform the same filtering task, here is for example [a very good drupal7 module, wysiwyg_filter][WYSIWYGFILTER]
+ * That said, regexp-based filters might also work and perform the same filtering task, here is for example [a very good drupal7 module, wysiwyg_filter][WYSIWYGFILTER]

   [WYSIWYGFILTER]: https://www.drupal.org/project/wysiwyg_filter "Drupal WYSIWYG filter"